 Neither the Prime Broker nor any Morgan Stanley Company is liable for any loss to the Underlying Fund resulting from any act or omission in relation to the services provided under the terms of the Agreement unless such loss results directly from the negligence, wilful default or fraud of the Prime Broker or any Morgan Stanley Company.
 The Prime Broker is not liable for the solvency, acts or omissions of any sub-custodians or other third party by whom or in whose control any of the Underlying Fund's investments or cash may be held.
 The Prime Broker and the Morgan Stanley Companies accept the same level of responsibility for nominee companies controlled by them as for their own acts.
-The Underlying Fund has agreed to indemnify the Prime Broker and the Morgan Stanley Companies against any loss suffered by, and any claims made against, them arising out of the Agreement, save where such loss or claims result primarily from the negligence, wilful default or fraud of the indemnified person or breach of applicable law or regulation by the indemnified person.
+The Underlying Fund has agreed to indemnify the Prime Broker and the Morgan Stanley Companies suffered by, and any claims made against, them arising out of the Agreement, save where such loss or claims result primarily from the negligence, wilful default or fraud of the indemnified person.

 The Prime Broker is a service provider to the Underlying Fund and is not responsible for the preparation of this PDS or the activities of the Fund and the Underlying Fund and therefore accepts no responsibility for any information contained in this PDS.
-The Prime Broker does not participate in the investment decision-making process.
+The Prime Broker doesnot participate in the investment decision-making process.